canonical/namespace-node-affinity-operator/README.md

 juju deploy namespace-node-affinity --trust
 ```

 By default, the webhook is not configured to modify pods in any namespace.
+To add namespaces to its scope, the user must:
+* provide a `settings_yaml` config file
+* label any namespace we want to work on with the label `namespace-node-affinity=enabled`

+These configurations can be modified during charm runtime, and the webhook always uses the most up to date value.

+### Defining `settings_yaml`

-To add namespaces to its scope, we must provide the `settings_yaml` config, which is a YAML string as described [upstream](https://github.com/idgenchev/namespace-node-affinity/blob/42674ec6863d38cbc1009e2f83243a5782aa608a/examples/sample_configmap.yaml#L8).
+We must provide the `settings_yaml` config, which is a YAML string as described [upstream](https://github.com/idgenchev/namespace-node-affinity/blob/42674ec6863d38cbc1009e2f83243a5782aa608a/examples/sample_configmap.yaml#L8).
 For example, we can configure the tool to apply:

 * apply a node affinity for pods in `testing-ns-a` to look for pods with the label `control-plane=true`, but only to pods that do not have the label `ignoreme: ignored`
 * apply a node affinity for pods in `testing-ns-b` to look for pods with the label `other-key: other-value`